JIllWesterfelhaus/ReactPortfolio/README.md

 This is an assignment for Northwestern University Coding Bootcamp.
 It consists of a revised and updated portfolio done with Reactjs.

 ## Motivation
-The purpose of this project is to update professional Materials, show recent work, create an app with React, and build towards becoming employer competitive.
+The purpose of this project is to update professional materials, show recent work, create an app with React, and build towards becoming employer competitive.

 ## Build Status
 This project is complete.